Tin Boats: As Light As A Feather

 Aluminum Boats For Coastal Areas And Marshes

-There are also deep-v hull aluminum boats ideal for inshore and coastal areas in small to moderate chop.
+There are also V-hull aluminum boats ideal for inshore and coastal areas in small to moderate chop.
 These aluminum boats can get on a plane with the right amount of horsepower and cut through the chop to access sandbars, barrier beaches, coastal marshes and more.
 These affordable fishing boats offer a stable fishing platform and are light enough to transport on the back of a truck or a car with a small boat trailer.
-When you’re planning to boat and fish around barrier beaches, marshes, rocky areas and sandbars, deep-v aluminum fishing boats are often a great choice.
+When you’re planning to boat and fish around barrier beaches, marshes, rocky areas and sandbars, V-hull aluminum fishing boats are often a great choice.
 Some outer shoals can really only be accessed by a tin boat because of their specific characteristics.

 Aluminum Boats Retain Their Value

 Aluminum boats are virtually all trailerable and can be moved from rivers and lakes to saltwater bays and harbors with ease.
 Aluminum boats are great value because they have a longer lifespan than any other craft.
 Typically, an aluminum boat can last 30-40 years with regular and little maintenance.
-Aluminum doesn’t rust or deteriorate over time, and while it can corrode, it will last a lifetime if it is adequately maintained.
+Aluminum doesn’t rust over time, and while it can corrode, it will last a lifetime if it is adequately maintained.

 Tough As Nails, Reliable As Old Boots

 Aluminum boats are easy to repair.
 If they do become dented, they can be easily pounded out.
 For more severe damage, a hull section can be cut out and patched up with rivets or welds and, et voila – it will look like the damage never happened!
 Moreover, the repair costs are relatively low, especially when compared with fiberglass boat repair.